 Luckily fairly rare but an average plant can produce up to fifty thousand seeds in one year and these seeds can last in the soil or water for some time without damage so if not dealt with can cover a riverbank in thousands of plants in only a couple of years.

 This plant is reported as having a few medicinal uses but is too dangerous to risk the benefits you might gain.

-An extremely dangerous plant that while not strictly poisonous has phyto-phototoxic properties which mean that if you get the sap on your skin or even brush against the plant, and your skin is exposed to the sun that patch of skin will have no resistance to UV rays and can end up with serious burns requiring hospital treatment.
-This is not the end of your problems, the same patch of skin can react to the sun in the same way for up to seven years.
+An extremely dangerous plant that while not strictly poisonous has phyto-phototoxic properties which mean that if you get the sap on your skin or even brush against the plant, and your skin is exposed to the sun that patch of skin will have no resistance to UV rays.
+This is due to furanocoumarins which can enter the nucleus of epithereal skin cells and damage the cells DNA leaving it with no protection from UV rays, if this patch of skin is exposed to sunlight it can cause serious burns requiring hospital treatment.
+This is not the end of your problems, the same patch of skin can react to the sun in the same way for seven to ten years until all of your cells have been replaced.
 If the sap makes contact with your eyes it can cause temporary or even permanent blindness.
-You have been warned.

 Children can be injured by this plant as its hollow stem has been used as a pretend telescope or sword or the smaller stems used as pea shooters with obvious harmful effects.

 Strimming this plant inadvertently can cause the sap to slash onto exposed areas of skin.